 - Give acetaminophen or ibuprofen for pain.

 - To protect against infection, apply an antibiotic ointment and keep the child's hands washed.
-If you have any reason to suspect a bite by a black widow or brown recluse spider, apply ice to the bite site and take your child to the emergency room.
+If you have any reason to suspect a bite by a black widow or brown recluse spider, use soap and water to wash the bite site, apply a cold compress or ice wrapped in a washcloth, and take your child to the emergency room.
 Even if a child doesn't show any symptoms, get medical attention right away.

 Most spiders found in the United States are harmless, with the exception of the black widow and the brown recluse spider.
 The brown recluse spider — a tiny oval brown spider with a small shape like a violin on its back — is found mostly in midwestern and southern parts of the United States.
-The bites usually don't hurt at first, and a child might not even be aware of the bite, but in some cases they cause swelling and changes in skin color and a blister.
+This spider likes to hide in dark, quiet places like in attics or garages, under porches, and in woodpiles.
+The bites usually don't hurt at first (a child might not even be aware of the bite), but in some cases they cause swelling and changes in skin color and a blister, which can later scar.
+Chills, fever, rash, pain, nausea, and rarely, more serious symptoms like seizures or coma can follow a bite.

-The black widow spider, which is found all over North America, has a shiny black body and an orange hourglass shape on its underbelly.
-The venom (poison) in a black widow bite can cause painful cramps that show up within a few hours of the bite.
+The black widow spider, which is found all over North America, has a shiny black body and an orange-red hourglass shape on its underbelly.
+The venom (a toxic substance) in a black widow bite can cause painful cramps that show up within a few hours of the bite.
 The cramps can start in the muscles around the bite and then spread.
-The bite may also lead to nausea, vomiting, chills, fever, and muscle aches.
-If your child has any of these symptoms — or you know that he or she has been bitten — go to the emergency room right away.
+The bite may also lead to nausea, vomiting, chills, fever, headache, and muscle aches.
+If your child has any of these symptoms — or you think he or she has been bitten — go to the emergency room right away.

 Check kids and pets for ticks carefully after you've been in or around a wooded area.
+Ticks removed within 24 to 48 hours are less likely to transmit diseases like Lyme disease.
 Common types of ticks include dog ticks and deer ticks (deer ticks may be carriers of Lyme disease).

 If you find a tick on your child: